Lumotheninja/express-local-library/README.md

         }
     }

 Functions in modules that has the callback argument expects the callback in this form and will call them when they return (hence the name "Call-back").
 A bad programming practice is [callback hell](http://callbackhell.com/), where you try to force programs to be synchronous by daisy chaining them together.
 A better way to do it is to analyze the various functions, determine which one can be callback together and tie them up manually or with some library like async.
-There also exist other solutions to this asynchronous problem (e.g. promise framework)
+There also exist other solutions to this asynchronous problem (e.g. promise framework).

 ## express-validator
 Validation of data is a pretty important job as people might send rubbish data through forms and APIs.
 While you can control the data through form with some frontend validators, you usually can't control the API endpoints so validation also needs to be done in the backend.
 Express-validator is a library that allows you to validate and sanitize the data coming in.
-Sanitization basically means making sure the data doesn't contain malicious code such as those that can lead to [SQL injection](https://www.youtube.com/watch?v=_jKylhJtPmI)
+Sanitization basically means making sure the data doesn't contain malicious code such as those that can lead to [SQL injection](https://www.youtube.com/watch?v=_jKylhJtPmI).

 # Future features:
 I think node is a pretty cool framework and this setup is pretty much the MEAN stack (mongoDB, express, angular, node.js), which I think is pretty popular.
-Besides, I happen to keep a reading list and I hope to port my file to the web application:
+Besides, I happen to keep a read list in an excel file and I hope to port my file to the web application:

 1. Have a dashboard that shows reading stats
-2. Maybe implement some scrapping to see which good books I like
+2. Maybe implement some web scrapping to see which good books I like
 3. Download/upload csv functions
-4. Try random node libraries
+4. Making it look nice with some frontend framework